Taja V. Simpson

-Taja V. Simpson is an American actress, known for her role as Priscilla Owens in the BET prime time soap opera, The Oval.
+Taja V. Simpson is an American actress, known for her role as Priscilla Owen in the BET prime time soap opera, The Oval.

 Life and career

-Simpson was born in Monroe, but raised in Lake Charles, Louisiana.
+Simpson was born and raised in Lake Charles, Louisiana.
+She is of west African descent.
 She graduated from LaGrange High School and later received a degree in Mass Communications from McNeese State University.
 After moving to Los Angeles, she began her career appearing in episodes of television shows including Greek, NCIS: Los Angeles and Grey's Anatomy.
 From 2012 to 2014, Simpson had a recurring role as Adele in the CBS daytime soap opera, The Bold and the Beautiful.
 At that time, Simpson also appeared in a number of independent movies, and in 2017 starred in the horror-comedy film Boo 2!
 A Madea Halloween directed by Tyler Perry.
 In 2019, she played a leading role and produced the independent romantic comedy film My Online Valentine.

 In 2019, Simpson began starring in the BET prime time soap opera, The Oval created by Tyler Perry.
 Her other television credits include NCIS, Tales, Lethal Weapon, and a recurring roles in the Urban Movie Channel soap opera A House Divided and The CW sports drama All American.